Kekotron-Terminal/KekotronTerminal/README.md

 ### 1. Open Kekotron
   Simply navigate to the appropriate OS directory, **right click `kekotron` and open.**

-  *MacOS users might need to change their display settings for Kekotron to fit into the screen.
+  Note: MacOS users might need to change their display settings for Kekotron to fit into the screen.
 Go to Settings > Display > click 'More Space'

   ![Untitled](https://github.com/Kekotron-Terminal/KekotronTerminal/assets/143968378/8aa87e9e-70a2-4ebd-8352-f1698485fd8f)